Mapping Exoplanets

 \subsubsection{Thermal Emission}

-For \hbindex{thermal emission} problems, the kernel is simply the normalized visibility:
+For diffuse \hbindex{thermal emission}, the kernel is simply the normalized visibility:

-where the \hbindex{visibility}, $V$, is unity at the sub-observer location (the center of the planetary disk as seen by the observer), drops as the cosine of the angle from the sub-observer location, and is zero on the far side of the planet or any part of the planet hidden from view by another object (e.g., an occulting star or moon). \cite{CFH_2013} derived analytic lightcurves for spherical harmonic basis maps in the absence of occultations.
-Due to the unchanging kernel shape, a large fraction of spherical harmonics are in the nullspace, limiting the accuracy of retrieved maps.
+where the \hbindex{visibility}, $V$, is unity at the sub-observer location (the center of the planetary disk as seen by the observer), drops as the cosine of the angle from the sub-observer location if limb-darkening can be neglected, and is zero on the far side of the planet or any part of the planet hidden from view by an occulting object. \cite{CFH_2013} derived analytic orbital/rotational lightcurves for spherical harmonic basis maps and \cite{Luger_2019a} did the same for occultations.